-The HR Strategies are in place and currently are implemented i.e. The post of the Municipal manager, Director corporate and community services, Chief financial officer, Technical Director and IDP/PMS manager were filled during the 2016/17 financial year.
-The post for the Director Corporate services is now vacant due to resignation and is in the process of being filled.
+The post of the Municipal manager, Director corporate and community services, Chief financial officer, Technical Director were filled during the 2016/17 financial year.
+The post for the CFO is now vacant due to resignation and is in the process of being filled.